 But, if you are one of the few unlucky people who are bitten each year, you should know that the venom affects your nervous system.
 Some people are only slightly affected by it, but many have a severe response.
 If you are bitten, the bite requires medical attention, and the neurotoxic venom can be fatal to small children if untreated.

 Also known as Furrow Orb Spider or the Foliate Spider.

 - Colors can vary from black to gray to shades of red.

 - The abdomen is a very large smooth, oval shape.

-Furrow Spiders are found in Texas in moist places near a water source in the grass or shrubbery.
+Furrow Spiders are found in Texas in moist places, especially by water sources near grass or shrubbery.
 These arachnids don’t mind being by human structures either, like porches or corners of houses.

 They rarely bite, but if bitten, you will only have mild pain and little discomfort.

 - Females are around 1 inch (25 mm) long.
 The abdomen has a wide black mark in the center and sides and is covered with yellow patches.